 In the case of a traumatic spinal cord injury, the barrier gets disrupted and immune cells invade the spinal cord.

 They activate an inflammatory response that intensifies the hostile microenvironment and cause even more cell deaths.

 Another harmful outcome of inflammation is the production of free radicals.
 Free radicals are highly reactive molecules that cause cell damage through a process called oxidative stress.

 In small quantities, they are not harmful.
-However, after traumatic spinal cord injury, they are produced in large amounts which destroys the interior lining of your blood vessels and your cell tissues.
+However, after a traumatic spinal cord injury, they are produced in large amounts which destroys the interior lining of your blood vessels and cell tissues.

 Excessive Release of Neurotransmitters

 Another source of damage comes from the excessive release of neurotransmitters (the chemicals that allow neurons to communicate with each other).

 When too many neurotransmitters are released, the neurons in your spinal cord get overstimulated and damaged in a process called excitotoxicity.

 Cystic Cavities and Glial Scarring

 From: Obermair et al. (2008).
 Copyright © and courtesy of the American Physiological Society (2008).